box-key/csn-searcher/README.md

 Description
 -----------
-CSN searcher leverages [Siamese RNN architecture](https://www.aaai.org/ocs/index.php/AAAI/AAAI16/paper/download/12195/12023) to provide document search on COVID-19 articles based on section-level similarity.
+CSN searcher leverages Siamese RNN architecture proposed by [Mueller and Thyagarajan (2016)](https://www.aaai.org/ocs/index.php/AAAI/AAAI16/paper/download/12195/12023) to provide document search for COVID-19 articles based on section-level similarity.
 You can provide the section you would like to explore more, and our tool finds research articles contain similar section.
 The network is built based on dataset generously provided by AI2 on Kaggle (link below).

 * [Command-line tool](#command-line-tool)
 * [Dataset: COVID-19 Open Research Dataset Challenge (CORD-19)](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge)